Aug 8, 2024

 Springtime in Indiana

 "Springtime in Indiana" is part of my "Around Town With Joplin" series of paintings that preserves scenes from my walks around town with my dog.
 She wanted to walk forever, but she also took frequent bathroom breaks.
 During her stops, I couldn't help but notice the scenery and take some photos.
 Oil on 11" x 14" stretched canvas.
-Available at The Artists Hand Gallery in Indiana, PA.
-Click here for more information on the gallery.

 Nov 11, 2022